Last updated on June 29th, 2020

 I’m dreaming of a day without a MOUNTAIN of academic reading on my horizon.
 That day is November 30th.
 And until then, I’m having nightmares of being attacked by various researchers for misinterpreting their work (yes, totally rational fear – ha).
 To make it so that cooking dinner doesn’t also seem like a scary task each night, Lucas and I finally went back to our old routine of meal-planning and grocery shopping on Sundays.
 Get it out of the way, I say.
 We’re once again back to eating wholesome home-cooked meals and I’m perfectly happy to put the box of tomato soup back on the shelf.
 Especially if it means I get to eat these zucchini and chickpea baked falafels.

-We used to bake traditional falafels about once a week for dinner, until one night, I overcooked a batch and we decided it was time for a falafel hiatus.
-To break back into one of our favorite quick weeknight meals, I decided to put a twist on my regular recipe, adding shredded zucchini to the batter for an even healthier dish.
+We used to bake falafels about once a week for dinner, until one night, I overcooked a batch and we decided it was time for a falafel hiatus.
+To break back into one of our favorite quick weeknight meals, I decided to put a twist on our regular recipe, adding shredded zucchini to the batter.
 I got to share these falafels over girl chat with my fellow cat-lovin’ friend Angi last week.
-She dutifully updated my recipe for each extra dash of this, or pinch of that I haphazardly threw into the bowl.
+She dutifully updated the recipe for each extra dash of this, or pinch of that I haphazardly threw into the bowl.
 “I’m adding an egg.
 Why?
 Because why not.
 I want to see what’ll happen.”
 That’s the kind of cooking mood I was in.
 The kind where you throw caution to the wind and cross your fingers in hopes that it’ll turn out edible.
-More than edible, these were arguably the best falafels I’ve ever made.

 Zucchini and chickpea baked falafels